Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 If you are considering using a form of treatment for your acne it is very important that you speak with your maternity care provider and/or your doctor.
 Some of the more common acne medications are contra-indicated during pregnancy as they can lead to birth defects and complications.
 Even the topical ointments i.e. those which are rubbed onto the skin rather than ingested (swallowed), can be risky as they can still be absorbed into the mother’s bloodstream and cross the placental barrier.

-Some doctors will prescribed topical (skin applied) creams and products which may contain low dose antibiotics or a form of drying agent.
-Benzoyl Peroxide, Glycolic or Azelaic Acid are some of the more commonly prescribed options.
-However, there is still much to be done in terms of research and assessment when it comes to what is known and proven to be safe for use in pregnancy.
+Some doctors will prescribe topical (skin applied) creams and products which may contain low dose antibiotics or a form of drying agent.
+However, there is still much to be done in terms of research and assessment when it comes to what is known and proven to be safe for use in pregnancy and it is safer, if possible, to avoid any medication or lotions.

 Overwhelmingly, the vast majority of health care practitioners are reluctant to prescribe any acne medication in any form to a pregnant or lactating mother.
 The only time this is considered is if all factors have been weighed up and the mother is so distressed by her pregnancy acne that it assessed to be warranted.